Zinbo/software-dev-repository/content/posts/Architecture/index.md

 - memory cache, software, machanism that sotres whatever you want in RAM.
 Connect with Memcache connect and then set some data.
 Used by facebook.
 - LRU cache

-MySQL:
-- nodb: supports transacctions
-- myisam?: uses full table locks instead, no transactions.

-Supports replication

-You have a master database which is where you read and write data.
-ALso have slave databases which get a copy of every row in master.
+You have a master database which where you read and write data.
+Also have slave databases which get a copy of every row in master.
 You could have it where reads go to slaves and writes go to master.
 This is good for read heavy websites.
 This is good, however if your master goes offline then you can have a period where you can't do writes.

 Another strategy for replication is master-master.
 Write to either server 1 or 2 which are both masters.
 If you write to 1 that query gets replicated to server 2 and vice versa.
 Either 1 or 2 can go down and you won't have an outage.